 Any seller whose communication is riddled with spelling and grammar errors should be avoided, according to Detective Lohman.

 “These are huge red flags,” he warned.
 “Most of these scammers originate from out of the country.
-I’m not saying that people in the U.S. don’t commit these crimes, but generally they occur from outside the country.”
+I’m not saying that people in the U.S. don’t commit these crimes, but generally, they occur from outside the country.”

 If the scammer is from Nigeria, for instance, “they might speak English, but their grammar and sentence structure would be different because it’s not their native language,” Detective Lohman explained.
 “They may have learned English but not know how sentence structure works so their wording may be a little different.”

-5 Tips to Keep in Mind Before You Buy a Used Car
+Important Things to Keep in Mind Before You Buy a Used Car

 1. Take It for a Test Drive